 After the Dorian invaders settled in around 1000BC, the city began to develop.
 It became prosperous under the Bacchiad dynasty from the middle of the 8th C BC.

 Periander is famous in Corinth history.
 Although he was renowned for his cruelty, he was also considered to be one of the seven sages of Greece.
 He made the city wealthy by imposing large taxes on goods passing across the isthmus.

 Corinth history must include the local resource of clay.
 The Corinthians used it to develop their pottery, which was know and sought after throughout the ancient world.
 They used the clay to make ceramic vases and pots.
 The clay was very fine, and they were able to produce very delicate objects.

 They were also creative in other ways.
 They developed the production of bronze objects, glass and purple dyes for cloth.
 (Purple dyes were extracted from foul-smelling snails.)

 Like many other Greek states, Corinth established colonies, included Corfu and Syracuse in Sicily.
 This enabled them to develop trading links, and so helped with their exports.

 In the 5th C BC Athens became the dominant power in the region.
 But after the war between Athens and Sparta (which Sparta won), Corinth took back some of her influence as one of the Greek cities in the “League of Corinth” under the leadership of Philip of Macedon and his son Alexander the Great.

 This plan shows the main structures which have been excavated in ancient Corinth.
-As you can see, most of them are from the Roman era.
+As you will see, most of them are from the Roman era.